pedroCX486/duckdns_java_updater/README.md

+### Notice

-Note: I made a .NET Core version and discontinued support for this one.
-Check here: https://github.com/pedroCX486/duckdns_netcore_updater
+I made a .NET Core version (crossplatform. and discontinued support for this one, if it breaks I won't update it.
+Feel free to do a pull request.
+Check here the new version: https://github.com/pedroCX486/duckdns_netcore_updater

 # DuckDNS IP Updater